drupalprojects/mutual_credit/README.txt

     * division i.e. integers, hundredths or quarters of an hour
     * zero offset - By offsetting zero you can work to counter any stigma which might be attached to keeping a debit balance.

-In a large system in which anyone has permission to create a currency, there is a need to restrict the currencies visible to a given user so as not overwhelm them.
-Marketplace is experimenting with 'universal' and 'meme' currencies.
+In a large system in which anyone has permission to create a currency, there is a need to restrict the currencies visible to a given user so as not overwhelm them. mutual_credit is experimenting with 'universal' and 'meme' currencies.
 Universal currencies can be seen by all, but meme currencies can only be seen by people who have traded with them.
 So meme currencies spread around the system as people use it.

 So who wants to be the first to demonstrate that the Lintonomics II is viable?